 At Hillcross we believe that the teaching of RSHE should be shared with parents and be mutually supportive and complementary.
-To ensure our families are fully informed, our RSHE curriculum is featured on the school website, hold annual workshops at the start of the school year (targeted at different age groups across the school to share what will, and won't, be taught during lessons) and inform parents prior to teaching SRE (Sex and Relationships Education) specific lessons.
-A ParentMail detailing this information is sent out at least two weeks prior to lessons being taught and includes a detailed synopsis of the content that will be covered within these lessons.
+To ensure our families are fully informed, our RSHE curriculum is featured on the school website, hold annual workshops at the start of the school year and inform parents prior to teaching SRE (Sex and Relationships Education) specific lessons.
+A ParentMail detailing this information is sent out at least two weeks prior to lessons being taught and includes a short synopsis of the content that will be covered within these lessons.
 This ensures that parents are given enough notice to discuss any concerns they might have, or seek advice on how to best support their child/ren with questions raised, with the class teacher (or in some instances a member of the Senior Leadership Team).